new format grib2 control files

 - big (templated) data sets: multitasking (linux and unix) vs single task with gribmap

-- big (templated) data sets: fast update mode vs no fast updates
+- big (templated) data sets: fast update mode

 - grib2 support: more flexible

-- grib2 support: can support variants
+- grib2 support: can support variants that g2ctl may not support

 - ensemble dimension not supported yet